bytefish/ElasticsearchCodeSearch/README.md

 # Elasticsearch Code Search Experiments #

-This repository is an Elasticsearch experiment to see how to build a very simple code search.
-I wanted to learn about Powershell and the recent updates to the Elasticsearch .NET client.
+This repository is an Elasticsearch experiment to see how to build a code search engine.
+I wanted to learn about Powershell and the recent updates to the
+Elasticsearch .NET client.

 <a href="https://raw.githubusercontent.com/bytefish/ElasticsearchCodeSearch/main/Screenshots/ElasticsearchCodeSearch.jpg">